 Two tablespoons of blackstrap molasses contains up to 400 mg calcium (40% DV), which is more than the level of calcium in a cup of milk.4

 The calcium in blackstrap molasses keeps your bones and teeth strong.
 Plus, it also aids the secretion of enzymes essential for bodily activities and plays a role in delivering nerve signals to the brain.5 Since you lose calcium on a daily basis (through your urine, feces, and sweat) and your body can’t renew your calcium levels, it’s important to eat a calcium-rich diet every day.
 If you’re a vegan, non-dairy products like backstrap molasses will help you obtain the amount of calcium you need on a daily basis.6

 Constipation is a distressing condition and can even be painful at times.
 But, thanks to its magnesium content, blackstrap molasses act as a mild laxative when consumed.
 Magnesium stimulates the peristaltic movement and aids easy bowel movement.7

 4. Boosts Antioxidant Levels

 Blackstrap molasses can give you a healthy dose of antioxidants.
 Free radicals produced during the normal functioning of the body can cause oxidative damage.
 This results in a variety of conditions ranging from cancer and cardiovascular disease to degenerative disorders and aging.
-But antioxidants can protect against the damage caused by these free radicals.
-And some researchers suggest that substituting refined sugars (assuming an intake of 130 g/day) with antioxidant-rich blackstrap molasses could increase your antioxidant intake per day by an amount similar to that found in a serving of berries.8
+But antioxidants can protect you from the damage caused by these free radicals.

 5. May Improve Testosterone Levels